 I was truly amazed at the entire process and that I did not faint!
 Years before I had volunteered in a local emergency room – and nearly fainted seeing shards of broken glass being removed from someone’s scalp.
 Maybe it was because I knew my wife and soon-to-be-born child needed me, or maybe it was pure adrenaline, but either way – both my wife and I had pulled through the experience.

 The doctor was holding the baby and offered to let me cut the umbilical cord.
 I eagerly took the opportunity – and feeling emboldened by the fact that we were now out-of-the-woods and everyone was healthy – I suggested that maybe I should also finally sever the cord that still seemed to be attached between my wife and her mother.
 Yea.
 All the women in the room weren’t impressed either – and just glared at me with the evil eye…..

 After the nurses and doctor inspected and measured our little daughter (like a prize winning trout) they gave her back to my wife to hold with all the vernix and everything still on her.
-She was amazing and peaceful little miracle.
+She was an amazing and peaceful little miracle.
 My wife and I looked at each other – and I don’t know if it was her or me that suggested the name first– but we just looked at each other and agreed.

 By the grace of God we were given a little daughter – and her name would be Grace!

 And so this journey of parenthood would begin for Melani & me, with many wonderful, challenging and unexpected adventures along the way!

 - I enjoy writing and need a creative outlet!